JstnMcBrd/ray-tracer/README.md

 ## Output

-This raytracer outputs images as `.png` files.
+This raytracer exports images using [Pillow](https://python-pillow.org/).
+To see the full list of supported file extensions, see the [docs](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html).

 Transparency is not supported, but is a future goal.

 ## Scenes